 The extension is developed by our sister company, Constellix.
 Our team has used the tool in the past to cut our homepage load times in half.
 You can see the full study here.

-At this level, we can focus on performance at a much larger scale.
+At this level, we can focus on performance on a much larger scale.
 If you have clients in other regions or countries, you will need to make sure your website or app loads as fast is it would if they were in your backyard.
 This requires the use of a large network that delivers from dozens of locations around the world.
 If you were to do this using your own infrastructure, it can cost tens of thousands (in some cases millions) of dollars.
 But thanks to the cloud, you can do so for just a couple dollars a month.

 First, you want to find a reliable third-party DNS hosting provider with an Anycast network and location-based routing features.
 These features allow you to customize your traffic routing on a regional level, so clients in one region will have their queries answered from a server closest to them.
 These networks are highly redundant and can withstand massive amounts of traffic (including DDoS attacks).

 Now that your network is fast and secure, you want to look at content delivery.
 CDN (Content Delivery Networks) also use Anycast networks and instead of hosting your DNS information, it hosts your web content.

 Analytics are crucial to maintaining Internet performance as conditions are constantly changing.
 However, up until recently the buck usually stopped here for most businesses.
 Big data analytics are costly, requiring vast amounts of infrastructure to store and present data into something that could be analyzed.
 Recent advancements in cloud technology have made analytics accessible to even small businesses.